iliff/rmgp/meetings.md

 ## [Meeting 2022 Information](https://iliff.github.io/rmgp/meeting_2022.html)

 **The University of Denver will host the regional meeting in person March 25-26, 2022.
-Arrangements and call for papers are forthcoming.**
+Registration and hotel reservation are now open.**

 Hashtag note: Please use **#rmgp22** when you talk about this conference on social media.